velartrill/velartrill.github.io/orig/conspirators.md

 "Alright.
 That's all I ask."

 Lena stops me with a hand to my chest, glancing to and fro before stepping out into the corridor.
-He cases it, quickly but thoroughly, checking sight-lines and glancing around corners, before nodding to me and beckoning.
+He cases it quickly but thoroughly, checking sight-lines and glancing around corners, before nodding to me and beckoning.
 I follow, pulling the door shut behind me, listening careful for the click of the self-locking mechanism, and can't help but do my own recon as I walk towards him.
 I'm not used to having someone else to do the hard work for me, and as much as I know his senses are far keener'n mine, I can't quite silence the steady stream of what-ifs from that dark, paranoid little part of my brain.
 The part of my brain that keeps me alive.

 He doesn't seem to take it as a sign of distrust, though.
 Just smiles that little smile of his, touches me real soft on the shoulder and directs me down the hallway.
 "You know I live here, right," I murmur, and he laughs.